chaz303/Visualize-Insert-Sort/README.md

 * `cd ./visualize-insert-sort/`
 * `google-chrome ./index.html`

+## Instructions for use:

+* Click on the colored bars to scramble and sort them.
-For extra fun, try slowly moving the mouse back and forth over the colored bars as they are being sorted.
-This can be seen in the second gif on the bottom of this readme.
+* Move the cursor back-and-forth over the colored bars as they are being sorted.
+* Repeat.

 <table width="width:100%">
  <tr><td colspan="2">